daniaokuye/winnerineast.github.io/README.md

 - [keras-tuner](https://github.com/winnerineast/keras-tuner):An hyperparameter tuner for Keras, specifically for tf.keras with TensorFlow 2.0.
 - [ludwig](https://github.com/winnerineast/ludwig):Ludwig is a toolbox built on top of TensorFlow that allows to train and test deep learning models without the need to write code.
 - [MMdnn](https://github.com/winnerineast/MMdnn):A comprehensive, cross-framework solution to convert, visualize and diagnose deep neural network models.
 The "MM" in MMdnn stands for model management and "dnn" is an acronym for the deep neural network.
+- [ONNX](https://github.com/winnerineast/onnx):Open Neural Network Exchange (ONNX) is an open ecosystem that empowers AI developers to choose the right tools as their project evolves.
+ONNX provides an open source format for AI models, both deep learning and traditional ML.
+It defines an extensible computation graph model, as well as definitions of built-in operators and standard data types.
+Currently we focus on the capabilities needed for inferencing (scoring).
+- [ONNX Models](https://github.com/winnerineast/models-onnx):The ONNX Model Zoo is a collection of pre-trained models for state-of-the-art models in deep learning, available in the ONNX format.
+Accompanying each model are Jupyter notebooks for model training and running inference with the trained model.
+The notebooks are written in Python and include links to the training dataset as well as references to the original paper that describes the model architecture.
+The notebooks can be exported and run as python(.py) files.
 - [OpenVINO Toolkit Open Model Zoo](https://github.com/winnerineast/open_model_zoo):This repository includes optimized deep learning models and a set of demos to expedite development of high-performance deep learning inference applications.
 Use these free pre-trained models instead of training your own models to speed-up the development and production deployment process.
 - [OpenVINO Training Extensions](https://github.com/winnerineast/openvino_training_extensions): OpenVINO Training Extensions provide a convenient environment to train Deep Learning models and convert them using OpenVINO™ Toolkit for optimized inference.
 - [PaddlePaddle](https://github.com/winnerineast/Paddle):PaddlePaddle (PArallel Distributed Deep LEarning) is an easy-to-use, efficient, flexible and scalable deep learning platform, which is originally developed by Baidu scientists and engineers for the purpose of applying deep learning to many products at Baidu.